nion-software/nionswift/docs/introduction.rst

 ==============
 .. image:: graphics/workspace.png
   :width: 320
-  :alt: Example of the Swift workspace
+  :alt: Example of the Swift Workspace
-  :align: center

 The user interface is comprised of a central section called the workspace and the surrounding area for utility panels.